ImpowerGames/impower/packages/sparkdown/src/inkjs/README.md

 Spark games utilize a slightly modified version of [inkjs](https://github.com/y-lohse/inkjs/) compiler -- a javascript port of inkle's [ink](https://github.com/inkle/ink) scripting language -- to compile and run sparkdown.

-While the inkjs engine remains untouched, the new compiler diverges from the standard inkjs compiler in a few important ways in order to more easily support sparkdown without requiring the user to do too much manual escaping or tagging.
+While the inkjs engine remains largely untouched, the new compiler diverges from the standard inkjs compiler in a few important ways in order to more easily support sparkdown without requiring the user to do too much manual escaping or tagging.

 Each of these changes are explained below...

+## Engine Changes:

+### 1. Internal whitespace is no longer collapsed at runtime

+Since whitespace is syntactically relevant in sparkdown, the inkjs engine has been updated to no longer collapse whitespace when outputting text.

+This way we can continue using the number of spaces to determine things like the length of pauses between words when text is typing out.

+## Compiler Changes:

-## 1. Whitespace is required after all choice, logic, gather, and clause operators
+### 1. Whitespace is now required after all choice, logic, gather, and clause operators

 The space following a choice, logic, gather, and clause operator is no longer optional.